The YVR Food Festival, formerly known as the Food Cart Fest, features food, craft breweries and entertainment in Vancouver’s Olympic Village in July.

 In previous years the YVR Food Festival was a weekend event in August.
 As of 2017, however, it has grown into a 5-day festival with a variety of themed activities at different venues.

 In 2017 the festival took place from Thursday, June 29, to Monday, July 3.
-In 2018 it will likely run for the five days leading up to Canada Day, but details are to be confirmed.
+It is unclear whether it will be happening again in 2018.
+Details to be confirmed.

 Note: the YVR Food Festival is not the same as the Vancouver Street Food Festival which also involves dozens of food trucks, live music and market vendors but at Concord Pacific Place on the other side of False Creek in September.